Smcgb/ab-mysql-for-data-analytics/README.md

 All exercises and projects are organized in folders by chapter or topic.
 Each folder contains:

 *   `.sql` scripts with the solution queries.
-*   Bash scripts to run the solutions directly from the command line.
+*   the `mysqlda.sh` file when print outputs of each question when the script runs as each question is continuusly included as I update.